edge-servers/immunity-controller/README.rst

 ###################

-First of all, we need to generate the SSH key which will be used by OpenWISP to access the devices, to do so, you can use the following command:
+First of all, we need to generate the SSH key which will be used by Immunity to access the devices, to do so, you can use the following command:

 .. code-block:: shell